Former Ohio prisons chief top contender to run US prisons

-WASHINGTON (AP) — The former director of the Ohio state prison system has emerged as a leading contender to run the crisis-plagued federal Bureau of Prisons, three people familiar with the matter told The Associated Press on Friday.
+WASHINGTON (AP) — The former director of the Ohio state prison system has emerged as a leading contender to run the crisis-plagued federal Bureau of Prisons, three people familiar with the matter told The Associated Press.

-Gary Mohr, who has also worked in the private prison industry, is at the top of the list of candidates to replace Bureau of Prisons Director Michael Carvajal, who submitted his resignation in January but said he would stay on until a successor was named, the people said.
+Gary Mohr, who has also worked in the private prison industry, is among those at the top of the list of candidates to replace Bureau of Prisons Director Michael Carvajal, who submitted his resignation in January but said he would stay on until a successor was named, the people said Friday.

-A final decision has not been made and it’s unclear when an official announcement would be put forward, according to the people, who were not authorized to speak publicly and did so on condition of anonymity.
+A final decision has not been made and it’s unclear when an announcement would be put forward, according to the people, who were not authorized to speak publicly and did so on condition of anonymity.
+After this story published, Mohr responded to an email seeking comment that was sent to a consulting firm where he works.
+He said he was “shocked to see an article describing me as a top contender” for the position and denied that he had applied or been interviewed.

-The leadership change came in the wake of AP reporting that has uncovered widespread problems at the agency, including sexual abuse by correctional officers and critically low staffing levels that have hampered responses to emergencies.
+The people familiar with the matter insisted Saturday that Mohr remained among those being seriously considered for the position.

-A message seeking comment from Mohr was left with a criminal justice consulting firm where he’s worked since last October as a senior fellow.
+The leadership change came after AP reporting that has uncovered widespread problems at the agency, including sexual abuse by correctional officers and critically low staffing levels that have hampered responses to emergencies.

 Mohr has spent nearly 50 years working in corrections, starting as a teacher in the Ohio Department of Rehabilitation and Correction, the agency he led from 2011 to 2018.
 After his retirement, he served as president of the American Correctional Association, a nonprofit trade association and accrediting body.